mLewisLogic/despec/docs/system/phase-0-foundation.md

 ## Overview

-Phase 0 establishes the foundational infrastructure for despec's specification-driven development system.
+Phase 0 establishes the foundational infrastructure for xdd's specification-driven development system.
 This phase focuses on reliability, concurrency control, and data integrity - the critical building blocks upon which all future features depend.

 ## Deliverables